Flash is required to view this map.

 Route selection involved balancing different factors such as length; sensitive environmental features (rivers, wetlands, endangered and protected species), construction issues, paralleling existing infrastructure such as roads and other pipelines and considering stakeholder concerns.

-Current plans are for construction activities to begin in the fourth quarter of 2013 and commercial operation of the Houston Lateral to commence in the fourth quarter of 2014.
+Construction activities began in 2013 and commercial operation of the Houston Lateral and Terminal is expected to commence in mid-2015.